Selling your southern nest?

 When selling U.S. real estate, Canadian residents are subject to both U.S. and Canadian taxes.

-• In the U.S.: Non-residents are subject to withholding tax under the Foreign Investment in Real Property Tax Act (FIRPTA), which varies based on the selling price, but can be as a high as 15% of the gross proceeds of the sale.
-They are also subject to taxation on any capital gains, either 15% or 20%, depending on their income level.
+• In the U.S.: Non-residents are subject to withholding tax under the Foreign Investment in Real Property Tax Act (FIRPTA), which varies based on the selling price, but can be as high as 15% of the gross proceeds of the sale.
+They are also subject to taxation on any capital gains, either 15% or 20%, depending on income level.
+This requires non-residents to file a U.S. tax return reporting the capital gain on the sale of their property.
+By filing the U.S. tax return, any excess tax withheld under the FIRPTA rules can be refunded.

-• In Canada: 50% of your capital gain is taxable at your marginal rate.
+• In Canada: 50% of your capital gain is taxable at your marginal rate (unless the principal residence exemption is claimed).
 Fortunately, taxes paid in the U.S. can usually offset the taxes owing in Canada, making the tax cost equivalent to just paying taxes once instead of twice.

 Exchange rates can change everything